Mental Health Facilities Newark, OH

 Licking Memorial Hosp At Shepherd Hill Behavioral Health Services

-Licking Memorial Hosp At Shepherd Hill Behavioral Health Services is a mental health clinic in Newark, Ohio, located at 200 Messimer Drive, 43055.
-Licking Memorial Hosp At Shepherd Hill Behavioral Health Services offers hospital inpatient treatment and outpatient treatment.
-Licking Memorial Hosp At Shepherd Hill Behavioral Health Services provides couples/family therapy, psychotropic medication and group therapy to seniors 65 or older, adults and young adults.
-Some other services provided by Licking Memorial Hosp At Shepherd Hill Behavioral Health Services include education services.
+Licking Memorial Hosp At Shepherd Hill Behavioral Health Services is a mental health treatment clinic in Newark, Ohio, located at 200 Messimer Drive, in the 43055 zip code.
+Licking Memorial Hosp At Shepherd Hill Behavioral Health Services provides outpatient treatment and hospital inpatient treatment.
+Licking Memorial Hosp At Shepherd Hill Behavioral Health Services provides couples/family therapy, psychotropic medication and group therapy to adults, young adults and seniors 65 or older.
+Additional services provided by Licking Memorial Hosp At Shepherd Hill Behavioral Health Services consist of education services.

 National Youth Advocate Program Inc